 The mission of the Contra Costa Resource Conservation District (RCD) is to facilitate conservation and stewardship of the natural resources in our county.

 The RCD is a non-regulatory agency – we work with individuals, growers, ranchers, public agencies, non-profit organizations and corporations to accomplish our goals.
 Our federal partner, the USDA Natural Resource Conservation Service (NRCS), provides technical support for our programs.

 The Contra Costa RCD is governed by a voluntary Board of Directors appointed by the County Board of Supervisors and regulated under Division 9 of the California Public Resources Code.
-The Contra Costa RCD Board of Directors' monthly meetings are held on the third Tuesday of each month, 3 PM at the District Office ( 5552 Clayton Road, Concord ).
+The Contra Costa RCD Board of Directors' monthly meetings are held on the third Monday of each month, 2 PM at the District Office ( 5552 Clayton Road, Concord ).
 Please call to confirm meeting time.
 The meeting agenda will be posted here at least three days before each meeting.
-To view the current RCD Board Meeting agenda, please click here.
+To view the current RCD Board Meeting agenda, please click here, view attachments.

 The Contra Costa Resource Conservation District (CCRCD) was formed in 1941.
 Our service area is consistent with the political boundaries of Contra Costa County and covers 516,191 acres.
 CCRCD is one of California ’s 103 Resource Conservation Districts.
 For more information about California's RCDs, visit the California Association of Resource Conservation Districts.

 CCRCD Annual Report:

 The RCD has active programs in many parts of the county.
 To read summaries of our recent and ongoing work, view our Annual Report entitled "Currents".

 Resource Conservation District

 Directions to the Contra Costa RCD